 MassMutual is the second-oldest life insurance company in the United States.
 It holds an A++ rating from A.M.
 Best.
 That’s a crucial component when you shop for term life insurance.
 MassMutual owns Haven Life and backs all its insurance policies.

-Money expert Clark Howard says you shouldn’t buy a term life insurance policy of longer than 20 years unless the company has an A++ rating, which indicates long-term financial stability.
+When it comes to understanding how to buy life insurance, money expert Clark Howard says you shouldn’t buy a term life insurance policy of longer than 20 years unless the company has an A++ rating, which indicates long-term financial stability.

 Haven Life’s term life insurance application is fast, simple and online-only.
 Its entire customer experience is self-guided, though it offers help from a human being if you need it.